kevinsoenandar-dbt/live_data/airflow/README.md

 #### Required Environment Variable

-You must have a `.env` file in your local directory to ensure that the
+You must have a `.env` file in your local directory to ensure that the DAG works as expected and is able to pull in required variables.

+There are 2 environment variables currently:
-You must set the `AIRFLOW_CONN_FKA_SNOWFLAKE_CONN` environment variable.
-This should be a valid Airflow connection string in JSON format that connects to Snowflake.
+1. `AIRFLOW_CONN_FKA_SNOWFLAKE_CONN`; This should be a valid Airflow connection string in JSON format that connects to Snowflake.
+Sample is provided below
+2. `refresh_source_data_frequency_min` [OPTIONAL]; This is the frequency in **minutes** that you want to set the DAG to refresh at.
+If not provided, you can just trigger the DAG manually

 Example:
 ```